alinavoiculescu/3DMP/README.md

 # 3DMP

-Project 1 -> 3D pixel art style keychain
-          - it contains: - .stl object
-                         - .f3d file
-                         - print screen of the slicer window (Prusa Slicer)
+Project 1 -> 3D pixel art style keychain.
+It contains: an .stl object, a .f3d file, a print screen of the slicer window (Prusa Slicer).